charlesterrenal/charlesterrenal/README.md

 ## All About Me
 - Junior at PUP Sta.
 Mesa, Institute of Technology
-- Passionate about networking, cloud computing, and self-hosted environments
+- Passionate about networking, cloud computing, self-hosted environments, and automation.
-- Currently learning cloud services (AWS and Azure)
-- Exploring containerization, virtualization, and automation through my homelab setup
+- Exploring containerization, virtualization, and automation through my homelab setup.

 ## Skill Stacks
 <p align="left">